adobe/aio-lib-ims/api.md

 ## context
-The `context` object manages the IMS configuration contexts on behalf of the Adobe I/O CNA Core IMS Library.
+The `context` object manages the IMS configuration contexts on behalf of the Adobe I/O Lib Core IMS Library.

 **Kind**: global constant